 1. Sign up with UptimeRobot.com (free service)

-UptimeRobot.com is a free service which monitors the server your website is hosted on.
+UptimeRobot.com is a free service that monitors the server your website is hosted on.
 You simply sign up, you verify your email address and you add your website to create an email alert.

 Now, if you are an observant reader you might say “hey, the UptimeRobot website says free sms/txt alert already, then what’s the point doing what you say?”